-With its dial layout is similar to that of their gorgeous Geograph watch (it was issued almost three years ago and then reissued almost immediately as Geograph Rainforest limited edition), the new Louis Moinet Stardance (ref.
-LM-32.20DD.80) offers the same two vertically aligned sub-dials, but delivers different functionality.
-Instead of a chronograph and a second time zone display, this beautiful watch is focused on its otherworldly (literally so) moonphase indicator.
+With its dial layout similar to that of their limited edition 2011 “Geograph” (it was issued almost three years ago and then reissued almost immediately as Geograph Rainforest limited edition), the Louis Moinet Stardance (ref.
+LM-32.20DD.80) offers the same layout with two vertically-aligned sub-dials, but delivers a different functionality.
+Instead of a chronograph and a second time zone display, this beautiful watch is focused on its otherworldly (literally so) moon phase indicator.

 The article was updated with pricing information

-Thanks to the chosen color scheme, as well as its exquisitely decorated dial that features their signature Cotes de Jura pattern, the watch makes a very strong impression.
+Thanks to the chosen color scheme, as well as its exquisitely decorated dial that features their signature Cotes de Jura pattern, the Stardance makes a strong impression.

 The rest is more mundane in a sense that the rest of the Stardance 36mm was crafted from more down to Earth elements.
 Yet, all parts that this wristwatch is assembled from are attractive and high-grade.
 Its miniature body, for example, is crafted from lightweight titanium alloy, while the bezel, which is fixed to the case with six screws topped by six beautifully cut diamonds, is made of polished white ceramics.